 Best Christmas Markets in Munich: A Winter Guide (2024)

-Munich’s Christmas markets trace back to the 14th century, evolving from simple winter markets where townspeople stocked up on supplies for the cold months ahead.
-Over time, these markets began to embrace the season’s spirit, incorporating festive decorations, seasonal treats, and handcrafted gifts.
+Did you know Munich’s Christmas markets date back to the 14th century?
+They started as simple winter markets where locals stocked up on essentials to weather the cold months.
+Over time, these markets evolved, embracing festive cheer with handmade gifts, holiday decorations, and delicious seasonal treats.

 There are several Christmas Markets in Munich and each market has its unique charm and character.
 But all share a common thread of Bavarian hospitality and tradition, wooden stalls, lovingly decorated with pine branches and twinkling lights.
 Munich’s Christmas market scene is notably extensive, with numerous markets spread across the city, each with its distinct character.
 Also, Munich’s strong Catholic heritage influences its Christmas celebrations, setting it apart from the predominantly Protestant regions of Germany.

-What to Buy at Christmas Markets in Munich?
+What to Buy (and Eat!) at Munich’s Christmas Markets

 At the Christmas markets in Munich you will find wooden stalls selling handcrafted gifts, delicate glass ornaments, and carved wooden toys next to a culinary bliss of typical Bavarian food you can sample.
 Even though most of the typical food items contain gluten, there are a growing number of stalls selling gluten-free foods.
 These stalls will have a big sign saying “Glutenfrei”.